-Style and Consumption Among East African Muslim Immigrant Women: The Intersection of Religion, Ethnicity, and Minority Status.
+Style and Consumption Among East African Muslim Immigrant Women: The Intersection of Religion, Ethnicity, and Minority Status

 What meanings do people attach to dress style and consumption, how do these meanings vary among cultures, and how do immigrants and other multicultural actors negotiate the different systems of meaning they encounter in different cultures?
 My research examines the dress choices and shopping behaviors of East African Muslim immigrant women to explore whether and how they understand dress and consumer choices in the context of ethnicity, Islam, and their relationships with non-Muslim Americans.
 I conducted in-depth, semi-structured interviews with nine East African Muslim women in their twenties living in the Twin Cities metropolitan area.
 I found that women use a personal Islamic framework to explain their style choices, though they also conceptualize dress as a collective attribute when positioning themselves relative to non-Muslims in the United States.
 These women frame their experiences in American stores as an experience of agency; they feel that knowledge of American fashion and consumerism demonstrates their belonging in or acculturation to non-Muslim American society.
-My findings suggest that the meanings these women assign to dress and consumption and the flexibility with which they can deploy these meanings depend on social relationships as well as personal religious views about style and consumption
+My findings suggest that the meanings these women assign to dress and consumption and the flexibility with which they can deploy these meanings depend on social relationships as well as personal religious views about style and consumption.

 Sociology has long recognized that people use dress and consumption to construct an identity and to signal that identity to others (Davis 1992; Finkelstein 1991; Zukin 2004).
-However, theorists debate the viability of dress and consumption as a social language; it is unclear how accurately observers decode the signals wearers send to them (McCracken 1998; Finkelsetin 1991).
+However, theorists debate how accurately observers decode the signals wearers send to them (McCracken 1998; Finkelsetin 1991).
 Moreover, dress and the meanings it embodies can be culturally-specific (Shirazi-Mahajan 1993; Higgins 1998).
-Thus, using dress or consumption as a symbol of identity becomes more difficult when wearers or observers rely on different cultural meanings to interpret dress, or have access to multiple cultural understandings of dress and consumption.
+Thus, using dress or consumption as a symbol of identity becomes more difficult when wearers or observers rely on different cultural meanings to interpret dress, or have access to multiple cultural interpretations.

-This study takes as its point of departure the expanding body of research that analyzes consumption as a form of self-expression, and it adds to recent research exploring the interaction between consumer habits and ethnic identity.
+This study takes as its point of departure the expanding body of research that analyzes consumption as a form of self-expression and it adds to recent research exploring the interaction between consumer habits and ethnic identity.
 However, more significantly, it explores the extent to which immigrants to America adopt, reject, or modify American style and consumer models when a powerful alternative paradigm-in this case, Islam-is available to them.
-It also evaluates the intersection and interaction of these two frameworks, and demonstrates the potential of perceived social relations to profoundly alter the use of style and consumption among immigrant populations.
+It evaluates the intersection and interaction of these two frameworks, and demonstrates the potential of perceived social relationships to profoundly alter the use of style and consumption among immigrant populations.

 I studied the style and consumer choices of East African Muslim immigrant women, focusing specifically on the overlapping and often competing effects of Islam and American consumer culture on dress and style decisions.
-I also explore how these women interpret their choices regarding dress and consumption in the context of culture, religion, and the relationships they perceive between themselves and Muslim and non-Muslim American communities, as well as the social and individual processes by which norms of dress are constituted, accepted, modified, and rejected.
-The study of dress and consumption among East African Muslim immigrant women is particularly compelling because these women have acces to Islam as an alternate framework in which to make style and consumer choices, and to ethnic shopping centers, which aid them in the consumption of cultural and religious products.
-Moreover, most of these women wear a headscarf-many also wear hijab or other types of cultural and religious clothings-and thus signal their religion and ethnicity visually, binding consumer and style choices to religion.
+I also explore how these women interpret their choices regarding dress and consumption in the context of culture, religion, and the relationships they perceive between themselves and Muslim and non-Muslim American communities, as well as the social and individual processes by which norms of dress within this community are constituted, accepted, modified, and rejected.